-Here are suggestions and links to resources you might find helpful, and which I regularly refer to in therapy:
+Here are suggestions and links to resources you might find helpful as you are starting out:

 Please note I cannot directly endorse or vouch for the quality or competence of any of these organizations.